NicolasKheirallah/NextJs-M365-Blog/data/blog/How-To-Upgrade-A-Old-SPFX-Project-To-Latest-One.md

 2. Remove TSlint file, This file isn't needed anymore and can be deleted.

-3. Update tsconfig, make sure that the compiler uses rush-stack-compiler-4.5 :
+3. Update tsconfig, make sure that the compiler uses rush-stack-compiler-4.5, move any duplicate dev dependenices such as rush-stack-compiler-\*:

 - npm install -D @microsoft/rush-stack-compiler-4.5